-NEA support of a project may start on August 1, 2018, or any time thereafter.
+Support of a project may start on July 1, 2019, or any time thereafter.
 A grant period of up to two years is allowed.
 Allow sufficient time to plan, execute, and close out your project.
 The two-year period is intended to allow an applicant sufficient time to plan, execute, and close out its project, not to repeat a one-year project for a second year.

 All applications require partnerships that involve at least two primary partners as defined by these guidelines: a nonprofit organization and a local governmental entity.
 One of the two primary partners must be a cultural (arts or design) organization.
 Additional partners are encouraged.

 One of the two primary partners must act as the official applicant (lead applicant).
 This lead applicant must meet the eligibility requirements, submit the application, and assume full responsibility for the grant.